 MICA's Art Education (Low-residency/online MA) program prepares experienced K-12 artist-educators to pursue advancement in their field through the development of their practice as both studio artists and art educators at an art college whose graduate programs are ranked among the top four nationally by U.S. News and World Report.
 Designed for the working professional, the curriculum provides a challenging studio-based summer residency combined with online courses during the fall and spring semesters and a return to MICA's campus for a seminar over the Martin Luther King weekend in January-allowing students to remain in their teaching position while they complete their MA over the course of two summers and one academic year.

-The Art Education (Low-residency/online MA) program is grounded in the belief that students become most engaged in their own learning when curriculum is centered on questions students form for themselves when actively engaged in studio practice and when actively engaged in the act of teaching.
-Faculty serve as expert mentors to guide students' informed investigations of their questions as well as provide deep knowledge from their own expertise as studio artists and art educators.
+The Art Education (Low-residency/online MA) program is grounded in the belief that students become most captivated in their own learning when curriculum is centered on an engaging studio and teaching practice.
+Faculty serve as expert mentors to guide students' informed investigations of their work through their own expertise as studio artists and art educators.
 Students in this 14-month, hybrid low-residency/online program will:

 - Work in their independent studios during their two, 6-week summer residencies to develop a body of conceptually related artwork that will be exhibited in one of MICA's professional galleries at the end of the second summer;

 - Learn the most current art education instructional methods for engaging students in studio art practice and response to artwork;

 - Participate in a rich graduate school culture on MICA's campus that includes lectures by guest artists, critics, and art educators;

 - Learn how to design and implement a classroom research study on a topic related to student learning in art;